Mike Knox: Aces and Eights (2012–2013)

-In May 2012, Knox competed in a dark match for Total Nonstop Action Wrestling against the Television Champion Devon.
+In May 2012, Knox competed in a dark match for Total Nonstop Action Wrestling (TNA) against the Television Champion Devon.
 Successively Knux began working as a masked member of the Aces & Eights stable.
 At Bound for Glory, D.O.C. and Knux (still masked) defeated Bully Ray and Sting to gain full access to the Impact Zone.

 Knox made his official television debut on the January 3, 2013, episode of Impact Wrestling, being revealed as a member of the villainous Aces & Eights stable after being unmasked by Kurt Angle.
 Knox gained his revenge on Angle the following week, hitting him in the neck with a ball-peen hammer.
 After Angle was stretchered away, Knox lost his debut match to Sting and was afterwards, attacked with his own hammer.
 On March 10 at Lockdown, Aces & Eights, consisting of Knox, now billed as Knux, Devon, D.O.C., Garett Bischoff, and Mr. Anderson were defeated by Team TNA, consisting of Eric Young, James Storm, Magnus, Samoa Joe, and Sting in a Lethal Lockdown match, with Young pinning Knux for the win.
 On March 18, 2013, Knux was part of the World Cup of Wrestling, teaming with D.O.C., in a winning effort against Petey Williams and Funaki.
 On March 19, 2013, Knux took part in a six-man tag team match at a Hardcore Justice 2, teaming with D.O.C. and Wes Brisco, in a losing effort, being defeated by James Storm, Hardcore Holly, and Magnus.
 On the November 21 edition of Turning Point, Knux, Garett Bischoff, Bully Ray, and Taz (remaining members of Aces & Eights) were forced to disband the Aces & Eights after Bully Ray lost a match against Mr. Anderson with their memberships on the line against the TNA career of Mr. Anderson.